Coronavirus crisis presents opportunity for Saudi's Newcastle project - France 24

 The Newcastle bid comes just months after five people were sentenced to death over the 2018 murder in Saudi Arabia's Istanbul consulate of Jamal Khashoggi, a journalist who had been critical of the Saudi regime.

-The murder, described as a "rogue" operation by Riyadh, tipped Saudi Arabia into one of its worst diplomatic crises and tarnished the reputation of the crown prince , who is the de facto ruler of the country.
+The murder, described by Riyadh as a "rogue" operation, tipped Saudi Arabia into one of its worst diplomatic crises and tarnished the reputation of the crown prince, who is the de facto ruler of the country.

 But resistance to the deal may come down to a monetary rather than moral judgement.